Accelerating Female Leadership in the Digital Economy: What Does the Data Tell Us?

 Belinda is a Board Director of the US Telecommunications Training Institute (USTTI) and Chair of the Steering Committee of EQUALS.

-Vice President, Policy and Regulation & Head of Europe, Russia and CIS, GSMA
+Vice President, Policy and Regulation & Head of Europe and CIS, GSMA

 Daniel leads the GSMA’s global engagement on mobile-sector regulatory affairs.
 Under his direction, the GSMA is contributing new ideas and analysis to the global policy dialogue at a time when emerging digital technologies and widespread broadband connectivity are reshaping society and the economy.